paulahitz8/PlatformerGame/README.md

 ## Description

 Animal Rush is a platform game created by TNT Cat, where the player, each level, is a different animal.
 The goal of the game is to reach their shelter safely.
 We hope you enjoy the game as much as we enjoyed making it!
+If you are a penguin, remember to collect as much icecubes as possible to make your igloo bigger!

 ## Key Features